Martyn Bates

-From 1992 onwards, Bates has run a parallel career recording and performing with a re-vitalised Eyeless In Gaza – with Eyeless deftly blending song with collaged soundscaping - while Bates otherwise continues to develop his own intense and possibly autobiographical solo work.
+From 1992 onwards, Bates has run a parallel career recording and performing with a re-vitalised Eyeless In Gaza – with Eyeless deftly blending song with collaged soundscaping – while Bates otherwise continues to develop his own intense and possibly autobiographical solo work.

-Bates’s solo outings of particular note include the albums Imagination Feels Like Poison (1997), Arriving Fire (2014), and I Said To Love (2018).
-As Twelve Thousand Days, since 2000 Bates has also worked with Orchis/Temple Music/Nurse With Wound collaborator Alan Trench - producing five albums of “channelled wyrd folk, psych-musics & other curios”, including the forthcoming album Field’s End (2020).
+Bates’s solo outings of particular note include the albums Imagination Feels Like Poison (1997), Arriving Fire (2014), and I Said To Love (2017).
+As Twelve Thousand Days, since 2000 Bates has also worked with Orchis/Temple Music/Nurse With Wound collaborator Alan Trench – producing nine albums of what they call “channelled wyrd folk, psych-musics & other curios”, including the They Have All Gone Into the World of Light (2024) album.

+Since 2020 Bates has resurrected his early, more freely experimental approach, under the name KODAX STROPHES.
+A new album is expected to be released following on his Christ in the House of Martha & Mary in 2024.

-Bates is the author of five books of “lyrics to songs heard and unheard, and other gathered miscellany”.
+Bates is the author of five books that he describes as "lyrics to songs heard and unheard, and other gathered miscellany".
+Bates writes: "In writing, my feeling is that the songs, words and music here are NOT discreet entities – they are elements in the same discourse – where each casts certainty or doubt, illumination or shade, upon the other".